SeifertR/wtw-demo/README.md

 wtw-demo is a sample code project for WTW that contains a very simple implementation of an IoC container.
 The solution contains three projects:

-* DemoIoC - The project containing the IoC implementaion.
+* DemoIoC - The project containing the IoC implementation.
 * DemoIoC.UnitTests - xUnit tests for the DemoIoC project.
 * DemoIoC.ConsoleApp - A simple console application that verifies that the container is working as intended.